alro5921/problem-gambling-study/README.md

 ## Dataset

 Datasets were provided by the The Transparency Project.
 They compiled a sample of 4000 subscribers from European online gambling website bwin.
-Half of these subscribers were flagged by the company’s Responsible Gambling (RG) system between November 2008 and November 2009, and the other half were controls matched to a flagged subscriber's deposit date.
+Half of these subscribers were flagged by the company’s Responsible Gaming (RG) system between November 2008 and November 2009, and the other half were controls matched to a flagged subscriber's deposit date.
 Three tables were provided: Demographic information of the subscribers, the gambling history of each subscriber, and the information associated with the Responsible Gaming intervention on each flagged user.

+For the sake of brevity, I'll be referring to subscribers who had some Responsible Gaming intervention as *RG Users* and subscribers who haven't as *Non-RG Users*.

 (Note: The below tables have my standarization of variable names (lower case, converted camel cases to snake cases etc.) and swaps to appropiate data types)